-The Adult Day Center at Gray Memorial United Methodist Church opens its door to provide quality care for elders while family members received respite care.
+The Adult Day Center at Gray Memorial United Methodist Church opens its doors to provide quality care for elders while family members receive respite care.

 - October 1991

-Foster Grandparents, Senior Companions and RSVP-Central Panhandle Programs are acquired by ECS, extending services to 14 additional counties.
+Foster Grandparents, Senior Companions and RSVP-Central Panhandle Programs are acquired by ECS, expanding volunteer services to 14 additional counties.

-A "Home Dining" (fee-for-service) option is introduced which enables less frail individuals to purchase meals.
+A "Home Dining" option is introduced which enables less frail individuals to purchase home-delivered meals.

 ECS establishes the Catherine Clark Branch Endowment Fund.
 Ms. Branch received our services for many years and through her bequest to ECS established a fund to provide services to seniors.

-ECS begins recognizing 100-year-old clients with a "100-Year" Birthday Party each year.
-Capital City Bank begins sponsoring the event in conjunction with their 100th Anniversary.
+ECS recognizes 100-year-old clients with a "100-Year" Birthday Party.
+Capital City Bank sponsors the celebration in conjunction with their 100th Anniversary.